 Zone 4: Between the Eyebrows

 In skin-mapping, the area between your forehead is a clear gauge for problems surrounding the liver.
-The liver’s job is to remove as waste toxins that are not needed after food and drink consumption.
+The liver’s job is to remove toxins as waste.

 When this process is impeded, the space between your eyebrows becomes reddened and itchy.
 Thus, the eyebrow area may begin to break out while the rest of the face stays clear.
 This may also bring about unwanted headaches, and in worse cases, head-pounding migraines.